-would not differentiate between subscribers that purchase Open-Close Data, and are set at a modest level that would allow any interested TPH or non-TPH to purchase such data based on their business needs.
 As noted above, the Exchange anticipates a wide variety of market participants to purchase Open-Close Data, including but not limited to individual customers, buy-side investors, investment banks and academic institutions.
 For example, on its affiliate exchange Cboe Options, which also offers an Open-Close Data product, approximately 38% of purchases of historical ad hoc Open-Close Data files are individuals, 33% are buy-side investors or investment banks and 25% are academic institutions.
 Accordingly, the Exchange anticipates that open-close data may be used not just for commercial or monetizing purposes, but also for educational use and research.
 The Exchange reiterates that the decision as to whether or not to purchase the Open-Close Data is entirely optional for all potential subscribers.
 Indeed, no market participant is required to purchase the Open-Close Data, and the Exchange is not required to make the Open-Close Data available to all investors.
 Rather, the Exchange is voluntarily making historical Open-Close Data available, as requested by customers, and market participants may choose to receive (and pay for) this data based on their own business needs.
 Potential purchasers may request the data at any time if they believe it to be valuable, or may decline to purchase such data.

-4. Self-Regulatory Organization's Statement on Burden on Competition The Exchange does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-Rather, the Exchange believes that the proposal will promote competition by permitting the Exchange to introduce and sell a data product similar to those offered by other competitor options exchanges.
-16 The Exchange is proposing to introduce Open-Close Data in order to keep pace with changes in the industry and evolving customer needs, and believes this proposed rule change would contribute to robust competition among national securities exchanges.
-As noted, at least three other U.S. options exchanges offer a market data product that is substantially similar to the Open-Close Data.
+4. Self-Regulatory Organization's Statement on Burden on Competition

+The Exchange does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
+Rather, the Exchange believes that the proposal will promote competition by permitting the Exchange to sell a data product similar to those offered by other competitor options exchanges.
+The Exchange made Open-Close Data available for BZX Options in order to keep pace with changes in the industry and evolving customer needs, and believes the data product will contribute to robust competition among national securities exchanges.
+At least three other U.S. options exchanges offer a market data product that is substantially similar to the Open-Close Data.
 As a result, the Exchange believes this proposed rule change permits fair competition among national securities exchanges.

-Furthermore, the Exchange operates in a highly competitive environment, and its ability to price the proposed data product is constrained by competition among exchanges that offer similar data products to their customers.
+Furthermore, the Exchange operates in a highly competitive environment, and its ability to price Open-Close Data is constrained by competition among exchanges that offer similar data products to their customers.
 As discussed, there are currently a number of similar products available to market participants and investors.
 At least three other U.S. options exchanges offer a market data product that is substantially similar to the Open-Close Data, which the Exchange must consider in its pricing discipline in order to compete for the market data.
 For example, proposing fees that are excessively higher than established fees for similar data products would simply serve to reduce demand for the Exchange's data product, which as discussed, market participants are under no obligation to utilize.
 In this competitive environment, potential purchasers are free to choose which, if any, similar product to purchase to satisfy their need for market information.
-As a result, the Exchange believes this proposed rule change permits fair 16 Id.
+As a result, the Exchange believes this proposed rule change permits fair competition among national securities exchanges.